Acceptable Use Policy (ISP-09)

 University members will be asked to set up Multi-Factor Authentication (MFA) as a requirement to authenticate to University systems.

 In addition to a password, authentication methods may include use of an authentication app on a mobile phone or another device, such as a USB security key, or a one-time code sent to a phone.
+Similar to passwords, Multi-Factor Authentication (MFA) tokens, such as one-time passcodes and number matches must not be divulged to anyone, including IT Services staff, for any reason.

 Information given to the University for MFA will be stored securely and only used for authentication purposes.
-It will be stored by the University or a contracted IT Service provider and will not be provided to any third party without the user’s written consent unless the University is required to do so by law.
+It will be stored by the University or a contracted IT service provider and will not be provided to any third-party without the user’s written consent unless the University is required to do so by law.

-All administrative or highly privileged accounts must have multi-factor authentication enabled where available.
+All administrative or highly privileged accounts must have Multi-Factor Authentication enabled where available.

 3.2.
 Use of Email Accounts